Many employers are still not sure which employee engagement KPIs to track and how to measure the overall employee engagement in their organizations.

 But why is that?

 Mostly because employers are unsure about how to analyze the data, draw valuable insights from it, and understand which new improvement initiatives to introduce.
+Collecting feedback without a clear follow-up plan can actually harm trust, as employees may feel their opinions are ignored.

 Luckily, advanced survey solutions such as Haiilo come with built-in mechanisms that don’t only collect and analyze data but provide actionable recommendations for improvement.
+These tools for measuring employee engagement transform raw feedback into meaningful insights that HR teams and leaders can act on quickly.

 With automated analytics, you easily anticipate problems and identify the best practices to support and engage your teams.
 Furthermore, custom notifications allow you to act on specific issues before they turn into turnover, absenteeism, or disengagement.